 A SWOT analysis can be used for:

-- decision making (with force field analysis – see Useful contacts).
+- Decision making (with Lewin's force field analysis).

 For example, using SWOT in a team meeting might include the following steps: